Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05a-stream-with-spark.md

 ### Task 3: Explore stream processing

-To explore stream processing with Spark, you'll use a notebook that contains Python code and notes to help you perform some basic stream processing with Spark Structured Streaming and delta tables.
+In this task, you will explore stream processing using Spark Structured Streaming and Delta tables.
+You will work with a notebook containing Python code and guided instructions to perform real-time data processing and analysis within your Azure Synapse Analytics workspace.

 1. Right click on the followin link [Structured Streaming and Delta Tables.ipynb](https://github.com/MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/raw/master/streaming/Spark%20Structured%20Streaming%20and%20Delta%20Tables.ipynb), then click on **Copy link** and then paste it on the browser to download notebook.